Lloyd-B-Anderson/Lloyd-B-Anderson/README.md

 ## 🌟 **About Me**

 - 🎓 **Mechatronics Engineer** | Bachelor’s Degree
-- 📚 Currently enrolled in a Data Scientist course with TripleTen to deepen my expertise in data analytics and machine learning.
+- 🌟 A lifelong learner, currently enrolled in a **Data Science Bootcamp** to master Python, machine learning, and data visualization.
 - 🤖 Transitioning into **Data Science**, combining robotics and automation with machine learning.
 - 🎨 Hobbyist in **3D Printing**, **Drone Flying**, and **DIY Engineering Projects**.
-- 🌟 A lifelong learner, currently enrolled in a **Data Science Bootcamp** to master Python, machine learning, and data visualization.

 ---